phillord/lentic/README.md

-Linked-buffer allows two buffers to share the same or similar content but otherwise operate independently.
-This allows multi-modal editing.
+Lentic allows two buffers to share the same or similar content but otherwise operate independently.
+This allows multi-modal editing, both with identical text, or with related but different text.
+It's somewhat similar to Emacs indirect buffers but more powerful.

-For more details see linked-buffer.el
+For more details see lentic.el

+Previously, lentic was known as linked-buffer.

 ## ChangeLog